gunesevitan/hubmap-hpa-hacking-the-human-body/README.md

 * Raw HPA images (pseudo labels on kidney and large intestine images)
 * Raw Single HuBMAP test image (pseudo labels on single spleen image)
 * Raw HuBMAP Colonic Crypt Dataset
-* GTEx WSI Slices(pseudo labels on spleen and prostate images)
+* GTEx WSI Slices (pseudo labels on spleen and prostate images)
   * Samples with no abnormalities are selected and downloaded from the platform
-  * Slices are extracted using QuPath with appropriate pixel size and saved as jpeg files with ImageJ
+  * Slices are extracted using QuPath with appropriate pixel size and saved as jpeg files using ImageJ
-  * Pseudo labels are generated on slices
+  * Pseudo labels are generated on extracted slices

 ## Models

-* CoaT lite medium encoder (ImageNet pretrained) and DAFormer decoder trained on raw images of size 768
+* CoaT lite-medium encoder (ImageNet pretrained) and DAFormer decoder trained on raw images of size 768
-* CoaT lite small encoder (ImageNet pretrained) and DAFormer decoder trained on raw images of size 1088
+* CoaT lite-small encoder (ImageNet pretrained) and DAFormer decoder trained on raw images of size 1088
 * SegFormer MiT-B3 (ADE20k pretrained) trained on raw images of size 768
 * UNet EfficientNet-B2 encoder (ImageNet pretrained) trained on raw images of size 1184
 * UNet EfficientNet-B3 encoder (ImageNet pretrained) trained on raw images of size 1088